Custom Healthcare Software: Build vs Buy for Startups

 Maintenance never stops.
 Annual maintenance runs 15–20% of the initial development cost.
 Vulnerability scanning adds $10,000–$30,000 per year.
 Security patches, compliance updates, server costs, and monitoring aren’t optional.
 They’re the price of owning your own software.

 None of this means building is the wrong choice.
 It means building is an investment, not a purchase.
-If you’re going to build, go in with realistic numbers and a development partner who’s done this before in the healthcare space.
+If you’re going to build, go in with realistic numbers and the right software development partner — one that’s shipped regulated healthcare software before.

 The smartest healthcare startups don’t purely build or purely buy.
 They do both strategically.